Protecting your skin no matter what the weather condition is outside should always be a priority.

-- Get your body to cool down:
+Get your body to cool down:

-This is one of the effective ways of how to reduce sunburn redness fast.
+- This is one of the effective ways how to reduce sunburn redness fast.
 You can do this by wetting a washcloth and pressing it against burnt skin.
 Avoid using ice.

 If the soreness is too much to bear, maybe it is time to get some anti-inflammatory drugs at the pharmacy:

 - You might get a prescription for a topical anti-inflammatory like Diclofenac.
 It can reduce swelling and inflammation in a jiff.

 Apply aloe vera on skin:

-Not only will it soothe the inflammation, applying aloe vera is a small step on how to make sunburn skin lighter.
+- Not only will it soothe the inflammation, applying aloe vera is a small step on how to make sunburn skin lighter.

-- No matter how tempting, avoid popping the blisters:
+No matter how tempting, avoid popping the blisters:

 - Instead, use gauze to cover them lightly.
 Once the blisters break, quickly apply a topical antibiotic to avoid infection.
 Cover it again with a new set of gauze.

-- Speed the healing up by avoiding interaction of the damaged skin to any surface:
+Speed the healing up by avoiding interaction of the damaged skin to any surface:

 - Not only is it more comfortable to wear loose clothing, doing so will allow your skin to breathe and recover more quickly.